pratham-s2/TaskFlow/README.md

-# Task Manager (This was take home assignment for a job application; built and deployed in a few hours)
+# Task Manager (This was a take home assignment for a job application; built and deployed in a few hours)

 A full-stack task management app with user authentication, built with React, Node.js, Express, and MongoDB (Atlas).